aandreyev/ai-coding-framework/TECHNICAL_DESIGN_STRATEGY.md

 - **Difficult to Change**: Decisions that would be expensive to reverse later
 - **Risk-Prone**: Decisions with significant technical or business risk
 - **Controversial**: Decisions where multiple valid approaches exist
-- **Resource-Intensive**: Decisions that significantly impact development time or cost
+- **Resource-Intensive**: Decisions that significantly impact development complexity

 **For Each Critical Decision, AI Must Provide**:
 - **Clear Recommendation**: Specific choice with confidence level
 - **Comprehensive Analysis**: Thorough evaluation of options
 - **Risk Assessment**: Potential problems and mitigation strategies
-- **Implementation Impact**: Effect on development timeline and complexity
+- **Implementation Impact**: Effect on development complexity
 - **Long-term Implications**: How this decision affects future development

 ### 5. **Technical Risk Assessment**